Nebraska Criminal Justice Degree Programs

 When most people think of Nebraska, they think of a safe, Midwestern state with low crime rates.
-It's true that Nebraska is largely a safe state; the U.S. Census Bureau reports that Nebraska has the 15th lowest rate of violent crime in the country.
-However, crime rates don't stay low on their own—Nebraska relies on its police force to keep the state safe.
+While it’s true that Nebraska is largely a safe state, U.S. News reports that Nebraska has the 20th lowest rate of violent crime in the country.
+However, crime rates don’t stay low on their own—Nebraska relies on its police force to keep the state safe.

 Nebraska takes safety seriously, which is why they have the Nebraska Commission on Law Enforcement and Criminal Justice.
-Their research found a slight increase in property crimes from 2011 to 2012, including a 7 percent increase in arson and a 2 percent increase in burglary and motor vehicle theft.
+Their research found a slight increase in property crimes from 2016 to 2017, but a decrease of 2.2% in arson, and only only a 0.4% increase in burglary.
+There was also an 11.4% increase in motor vehicle theft, a significant increase.

 Criminal Justice Education in Nebraska

-You could enter into the growing field of criminal justice with the program listings at CriminalJusticePrograms.com.
-Find out more about this degree and then contact our featured schools.go to school listings
+You could enter into the growing field of criminal justice with the help of the program listings at CriminalJusticePrograms.com.
+Find out more about this degree and then contact our featured schools.

-If you want to earn a criminal justice degree, you have to decide if you want an Associate's degree or Bachelor's degree.
-An Associate's degree gives you a basic understanding and overview of the various parts of the criminal justice field, while a Bachelor's degree gives you a more thorough understanding of the field.
+If you want to earn a criminal justice degree, you first have to decide if you want an associate degree or bachelor’s degree.
+An associate degree gives you a basic understanding and overview of the various parts of the criminal justice field, while a bachelor’s degree gives you a more thorough understanding of the field.
 Regardless of which degree level you choose to pursue, the topics you study are largely the same.
 You can look forward to studying:

 Since there are so many areas of criminal justice, you may want to specialize in one area.
 Some schools require you to select a specialty area, while other schools make it optional.
 Study something that suits your future career goals and matches your interests.
 Popular choices include: